01011010101/OW2-Superbots/README.md

 - Unstoppable Charge: Juggernaut your way through all bots, damaging them for 50 damage and knocking them down.
 - Medium Armor: 50% Armor.
   ##### Tip:
   Mauga's charge is truly unstoppable.
-It will even override and stop a Reinhardt charging directly at you!
+It will even stop a charging Reinhardt in his tracks!

 #### MEI
 - Shatter: Frozen enemies explode on death.